Addison00-00/UX-220-Assignment-1/research.md

 However, what contrasts my goals to these student's goals in the study, is that my goals are "personal" and a "long-term investment," for myself.
 Whereas, most of these students goals are "short-term," because they're focused on learning Spanish in a classroom setting and just to pass, which sometimes may be forced upon them by the curriculum, therefore their focus and motivation may not be on a high level as mine.

+This article reports the findings of a 5-year quasi-experimental study examining goal setting and student achievement in the high school Spanish language classroom.
+The implementation of LinguaFolio, a portfolio that focuses on student self-assessment, goal setting, and collection of evidence of language achievement.

+This study examines abilities of student setting goals; what are their targets, their action-plans, and progress, while focusing on their achievements

 ## Notes: For Me.☺️

 *Goal Orientation*